exosphere-project/exosphere/contributing.md

     - `elm-format` Elm code formatter
     - `prettier` JavaScript, JSON, and HTML formatter
   - This will catch many common issues long before GitLab's CI pipeline does.

+### Design Review Process

+When solving an issue of weight 5-10, we strongly encourage you to have a design/scoping discussion with others on the project.
+Consider writing a short implementation plan and posting it as an issue comment.

+When solving an issue of weight 20 or higher, we require you to write a step-wise implementation plan, post it as an issue comment, and collect feedback from at least one maintainer.
+Please do this early, before requesting code review. _This could save you many hours of re-work._

 ### Submitting a Contribution